wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/7-extract-from-casey-s-diary.md

 Also-in Japan and in Korea-our troops have a good name, both in the field and in amongst the civil population.

  _

 1 Casey toured South-East and East Asia from 20 July to 22 August 1951.
 He was in Japan from 5 to 14 August, apart from a three-day visit to Korea (8 to 10 August).

-2 Head of Jardine Matheson &amp; Co.
+2 Head of Jardine Matheson  & Co.
 Ltd and author of an article on Chinese Communism.
 Casey had dined with him in Hong Kong the previous week.

 3 Casey was Australia's first Minister in Washington, from 6 March 1940 to 31 March 1942.
 Late in 1941 talks between US Secretary of State Cordell Hull and Japan's Special Envoy Saburo Kurusu stalled.
 Casey, with Hull's consent, saw both Kurusu and Nomura.